 I don’t have to write another post to tell you why do you need to keep a trading journal.
 I assume you should know if you are taking trading seriously.
-But, I guess, most of traders might have the same problem which I used to have, ‘over review’ your trading result.
+But, I guess, most of the traders might have the same problem which I used to have, ‘over review’ your trading result.

-No doubt, we have to review our trading result, or the accounting book of your business.
+No doubt, we have to review our trading results or the accounting book of your business.
 Do not try to hide the losses and mistakes to yourself.
 After all, this is our own business, isn’t it?

 Why is it so?
-Let’s take a example, during the FOMC meeting week, market might be a little bit choppy, most likely traders are waiting for the interest rate decision.
+Let’s take an example, during the FOMC meeting week, the market might be a little bit choppy, most likely traders are waiting for the interest rate decision.
 I might be trading extremely well during this kinda week, or I might be chopped to pieces.
 Does the result of the week itself tell me a little about my over performance as a trader?
 Nah, I don’t think so.